mulikevs/cardaccount-service/notes.md

 #### Containerization

 Docker is used to containerize the application.
 The Dockerfile defines the steps to create a container, making it easy to deploy the service in various environments.

+## Running the Docker Image

+To run the application using Docker, follow these steps:

+1. **Build the Docker Image:**

+   Open a terminal, navigate to the project directory containing your Dockerfile, and run:

+   `docker build -t card-account-service .`
+   Replace `card-account-service` with the desired name for your Docker image.

+2. **Run the Docker Container:**

+   Once the image is built, start a container using:
+   `docker run -p 8080:8080 card-account-service`
+   This command maps port 8080 from the container to port 8080 on your host

+3. **Access the Application:**

+    Open a web browser and navigate to http://localhost:8080 to interact with the running Spring Boot application.

+4. **Stopping the Container:**

+    When you're done, stop the container using:
+    `docker stop container-id`
+    Replace `container-id` with the actual ID or name of the running container.
+You can find the container ID by running `docker ps`

 #### Database